Talking to children about erections | Helpful tips & advice

 So when do children (with a penis) start getting erections?
 Or boners (as they are commonly called).

 ‘Little boy’ erections start from the very beginning.
-Child erections are just one of those things that happen and shows that your child’s penis is working properly.
+Child erections are just one of those things that happen and show that your child’s penis is working properly.

 By ‘working properly’, I mean that their penis is capable of becoming erect so that when they are grown up, they can use it for the penetration part of sexual intercourse.